dfinity/sns-testing/draft_1_proposal_instructions.md

    ./cleanup.sh
    ```

-1. Deploy your dapp to the testing environment the way you would normally deploy
+1. Deploy a dapp to the testing environment.
+You can use your own dapp (found in
-   to a local canister execution environment.
-Note that the local canister
-   execution environment is using port 8080.

-   You can find your dapp repo under the path `/dapp` in the Docker
-   container.
+   /dapp), or the [example dapp].

+   [example dapp]: /#test-canister

+   If this is your first time performing this exercise, it will be easier to use
+   the example dapp.
+Once you have completed this exercise using the example
+   dapp, you can try this exercise again using your own dapp.

-   Alternatively, you can deploy the [example dapp] like so:
+   The example dapp can be deployed very easily like so:

    ```bash
    ./deploy_test_canister.sh
    ```

-   [example dapp]: /#test-canister
+   Once you are ready to deploy your own dapp, do so as you normally would to a
+   local canister execution environment using port 8080.

-2. Craft your own SNS configuration file.
+2. Craft an SNS configuration file.
 We recommend that you use
-   [example_sns_init.yaml] as a guide.
+   [/example_sns_init.yaml] as a guide.

-   [example_sns_init.yaml]: /example_sns_init.yaml

    If you are using the example dapp, this will be done automatically by the
    next step.